artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/20fall/hw0/ssh_bash_skills.md

 * Flash the image to the SD card, here we recommend a free software [balenaEtcher](https://www.balena.io/etcher/) which is available for all platforms.

 ### 2. Connect the Raspberry Pi to Wi-Fi
 After the SD card is flashed, you need to set up the Wi-Fi.
-Download this [configuration file](wpa_supplicant.conf) which contains the following details:
+Download this [configuration file](wpa_supplicant.conf) (keep the filename as `wpa_supplicant.conf`) which contains the following details:

 ```shell
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev